faded53222/NSWord/README.md

 ---

-- Execute the commands provided in the code blocks above would generate the final processed files for ``SGNex_Hct116_directRNA_replicate3_run4``.
+- Execute the commands provided in the example code blocks above would generate the final processed files for ``SGNex_Hct116_directRNA_replicate3_run4``.

 Next: